 The Benefits of Mentorship

 According to a recent study, businesses led by an owner with a mentor were able to increase revenue by as much as 83%!
-Another revealing study discovered that 70% of businesses led by an owner under a mentorship were twice as likely to succeed beyond five years.
+Another revealing study discovered that 70% of companies led by an owner under a mentorship were twice as likely to succeed beyond five years.
 Mentors themselves also see natural benefits from such a relationship: Employees who mentor someone else, say another colleague, are promoted six times more often than their colleagues who do not take part in a mentorship.

-Famous CEOs also figured out that a mentorship was key to success: Famed CEO and late innovator Steve Jobs credited Mark Markkula, an early angel investor in the company, as being Apple’s “adult supervisor.”
+Famous CEOs also figured out that mentorship was crucial to success: Famed CEO and late innovator Steve Jobs credited Mark Markkula, an early angel investor in the company, as being Apple’s “adult supervisor.”
 Markkula not only had the funds Apple needed to move forward; he also helped shape the vision behind the company we know today.
 Jobs attributes part of Apple’s success to Markkula, who kept branding consistent and on track through the years.

 When it comes to running your own business, finding a seasoned professional mentor can be an immense help.
 As an established business owner, a professional mentor can help you with various aspects of running your business, like how to secure funding, what traits to look for in future applicants, how to develop an appealing company culture, or even how to handle workplace tension between employees.